CORRIDA

 – All doubts regarding the interpretation of the Regulations and other cases related to the event will be analyzed and decided by the Event Organization.

-– It is the sole responsibility of the Organization to approve any correction it deems appropriate and at any time, which will be published on the Internet, on the event's official website, in the participant guide and at the secretariat.
+– It is the sole responsibility of the Organization to approve any correction it deems appropriate at any time, which will be published on the Internet, on the event's official website, in the Participant Guide, and at the secretariat.

-– If this Regulation is published in other languages and in case of doubts regarding its interpretation, the Portuguese text will be the only one considered valid.
+– Should this Regulation be published in other languages and in case of doubts regarding its interpretation, the Portuguese text shall be the only one considered valid.

 – Cases omitted from this regulation will be resolved by the organizing committee, whose decisions will not be appealed.